BitcoinDesign/Guide/guide/how-it-works/node.md

    layout = "float-left"
 %}

-Hosted nodes are run on third-party servers and are common with merchants using [BTCPay Server](https://btcpayserver.org/).
-While you have some degree of control over a hosted node, using a hosted node can expose your transaction history to the hosting provider and involves trusting them not to tamper with your transaction data.
+Hosted nodes are run on third-party servers.
+These are common with merchants using [BTCPay Server](https://btcpayserver.org/) and provide good uptime and stability compared to self-hosting.

+While you have some degree of control over a hosted node, they expose your transaction history to the host and involves trusting them not to give you incorrect transaction data.

-[Greenlight](https://blockstream.com/lightning/greenlight/) and [Validating Lightning Signer (VLS)](https://gitlab.com/lightning-signer) are experimental ways to run a hosted lightning node whilst users keep custody of their private keys.
+[Greenlight](https://blockstream.com/lightning/greenlight/) and [Validating Lightning Signer (VLS)](https://gitlab.com/lightning-signer) are experimental ways to run a hosted lightning node whilst users keep custody of their bitcoin.

 </div>